Cuba Fast Facts

 August 14, 2015 - The US Embassy officially re-opens in Havana.

-December 17, 2015 - The US State Department announces that the US and Cuba have agreed to resume commercial air travel between the two countries for the first time in more than half a century.
-The Federal Aviation Administration must ensure certain safety regulations are in place before flights can actually resume, according to a State Department official.
+December 17, 2015 - The US State Department announces that the United States and Cuba have agreed to resume commercial air travel between the two countries for the first time in more than half a century.
+The Federal Aviation Administration must ensure certain safety regulations are in place before flights can resume, according to a State Department official.

 December 29, 2015 - Five Central American countries and Mexico reach an agreement that will help about 8,000 stranded Cuban immigrants make their way to the United States.
 Since the normalization of relations between the United States and Cuba, and the loosened requirements for travel outside of Cuba, the number of individuals trying to migrate to the United States has spiked.